nktnlx/data_analysis_portfolio/README.md

 ## About

 Hi, I'm Alex!
 I have a technical background and hold a Master of Science (M.S.) degree in Geoscience from Saint Petersburg Mining University, with a major in Seismic Data Processing and Analysis.
 I have 12 years of experience in the field of geoscience, where I held roles such as Data Processing Engineer, Head of Data Processing Department and CTO in a technological startup.
-After a year of transitioning from geoscience to Data Analysis, I am currently an A/B-testing Platform Lead at a Fintech company.
+Currently I'm an A/B-testing Platform Lead in a Fintech company.
 Here is my career path in Data Science:
 - Sep 2024 --> A/B-testing Platform Lead
 - Oct 2023 --> Senior Data Analyst
 - May 2022 --> Middle Data Analyst